4. Commonly Used Classes in the Java

 Let's examine this program.
 The main function creates a sort2 object.
 The constructor for the sort2 class is as follows:

-// constructor
+// manufacturer

 public sort2() {

-// an array of people
+// a table of people

-// Sort the array of people
+// sorting the people table

-// verification
+// check

 for(int i=0;i<3;i++)